Evidence Level

 What is the recommended dosage of Hyaluronic Acid?

-Does Hyaluronic Acid interact with medications?
+Does Hyaluronic Acid interact with any medications?